Skip To Content

 Our Challenge

 Every British home and microbusiness has the opportunity to upgrade to new gas and electricity smart meters, which will utterly transform the way we all buy and use energy and pave the way to a smarter, more energy efficient future.
-It’s one of the biggest technological and infrastructural investments of our time, the smart meter rollout has already converted just over 50 per cent of British households.
-The goal for this voluntary technological upgrade is to engage every household in Great Britain, and so there is a continuing critical role for Smart Energy GB in the years ahead (government has recently indicated that Smart Energy GB’s campaign should continue until at least 2025, and potentially beyond).
+It’s one of the biggest technological and infrastructural investments of our time; the smart meter rollout has already converted approximately 70 per cent of British households.
+The goal for this voluntary technological upgrade is to engage every household in Great Britain, and so there is a continuing critical role for Smart Energy GB in the years ahead.

-It’s an exciting time to join one of the most talented and creative teams in the country.
+It’s an important time to join one of the most talented and creative teams (c70 FTE) in the country to deliver marketing and communications campaigns.
 We have an exciting mission, and we pride ourselves on having a fully inclusive working environment.

 The Smart Energy GB team